 While a CIC could exist on any smart-contract-enabled blockchain, many blockchains charge high fees for executing transactions to the network.
-In order to trade effectively in marginalized communities, transaction fees must be minimized, which is why we are using the Proof of Authority Network (POA.Network) blockchain, an Ethereum-based platform that offers an affordable open-source framework for smart contracts.
-POA leverages an independent group of block validators who maintain the transaction records and who are all licensed public notaries around the United States, which increases security while enabling a method of governance on the blockchain (Barinov et al., 2017).
-POA Network is a scalable, secure and cost effective solution for enabling CICs for micro, small and medium businesses.
-For more information visit https://poa.network/.
-In order to connect Kenyan CICs to a reserve in Kenyan Shillings we use a version of POA that has a native stable token that can be converted to National Currency: xDAI (https://poa.network/xdai).
+In order to trade effectively in marginalized communities, transaction fees must be minimized, which is why we are using a Proof of Authority Network (BloxBerg Network) blockchain, an Ethereum-based platform that offers a free open-source framework for smart contracts.
+BloxBerg leverages an independent group of block validators (Academic institutions) who maintain the transaction records and who are all licensed public notaries around the United States, which increases security while enabling a method of governance on the blockchain.
+BloxBerg Network is a scalable, secure and cost effective solution for enabling CICs for micro, small and medium businesses.
+For more information visit Bloxberg.org.